IchHabRecht/t3testing/README.md

 `--phpunit_path=path`
 Path to phpunit.bat file from composer installation.
 Default ".\bin"

+`--mysql_path=path`
+Path to mysqld.exe file for MySQL Server.
+If not set, script tries to locate it on its own

 `--mysql_defaults_file=file_name`
 Path to my.ini file with the MySQL Server configuration